TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

        }
    }

-The TypoScript Configuration of the LinkHandler is being used in sysext `frontend` in class :php:`TYPO3\CMS\Frontend\Typolink\DatabaseRecordLinkBuilder`.
+The TypoScript Configuration of the link handler is being used in sysext `frontend` in class :php:`TYPO3\CMS\Frontend\Typolink\DatabaseRecordLinkBuilder`.

 Example: news records displayed on fixed detail page